-Rainy season is now over in the north and trekking is at its best!
+The rainy season is now over in the north and trekking is at its best!
 A cool, dry winter will set in following October.
 This is the best time to visit Ha Giang as well, as you will be welcomed with the buckwheat flower season!
-The highlands bloom with buckwheat flowers, over the mountains, across the plains and passing through the Ma Pi Leng cradle.
+The highlands bloom with buckwheat flowers, over the mountains, across the plains, and passing through the Ma Pi Leng cradle.
 It’s an extremely picturesque sight.

 Rainfall: 11 days (north), 21 days (center), 22 days (south)